-She serves as an adjunct professor in the Writing, Literature, and Publishing department at Emerson College and is an Editor-at-Large for Ragan Communications and PR Daily.
-She has presented sessions at SXSW EDU and the Writer’s Digest’s Annual Conference, as well as dozens of bookstores and libraries, she teaches writing- and author-centric courses for a range of universities and online platforms, and she has developed word-origin content for Dictionary.com.
+She serves as an adjunct professor in the Writing, Literature, and Publishing department at Emerson College and the College of Journalism and Communications at the University of Florida, teaching courses on writing, multimedia editing, and media business, and she is an Editor-at-Large for Ragan Communications and PR Daily, where she produces major conferences for social media and communications professionals.
+She has been a featured speaker, panelist, and emcee at events including SXSW EDU, the Writer’s Digest’s Annual Conference, and Rising Phoenix, and she teaches writing- and author-centric courses for a range of universities and online platforms.
+She has developed word-origin content for Dictionary.com.
 She and her work have been quoted, featured, and mentioned in The New York Times, NPR, The Guardian, The Boston Globe, Reader’s Digest, and Harper’s Magazine, and she has appeared on BBC World Service Radio, NPR, and Boston Public Radio.

 She even dabbles in fiction, having written a sweary scary horror story on then-Twitter that blew up and turned into an eBook published by Hachette.